Free shipping on orders $75+

 • Surgery on the bladder or prostate

 Fortunately, there are ways to deal with erectile dysfunction.
-Healthcare providers can prescribe medications like Viagra that act on the blood vessels to increase blood circulation to the penis and improve erections.
+Healthcare providers can prescribe medications like Viagra or Cialis that act on the blood vessels to increase blood circulation to the penis and improve erections.
 Men may also use penis pumps to encourage erections.
 Having fewer distractions in the bedroom and talking openly about the problem with your partner may also eliminate some of the anxiety and stress that can come with ED and lead to better sex.

 Decreased Libido